Pay policy statement

 Non-Statutory Chief Officers

-The lowest paid individuals employed under a contract of employment with the council are employed on full time [37 hour] equivalent salaries in accordance with the minimum spinal column point currently in use within the council’s grading structure.
+The lowest paid individuals employed under Green Book terms and conditions of employment with the council are employed on full-time [37-hour] equivalent salaries in accordance with the minimum spinal column point currently in use within the council’s grading structure.

-In line with the pay scales, the lowest pay that employees receive is equivalent to Grade 2, spinal column point 2.
-This salary is currently payable to employees carrying out cleaning roles.
-As of 1 April 2024, this is £23,656 per annum which equates to £12.26 per hour.
+In line with the pay scales, the lowest pay that Green Book employees receive is equivalent to Grade 2, spinal column point 2.
+This salary is currently payable to employees carrying out cleaning operative roles.
+As of 1 April 2025, the salary is £24,413per annum which equates to £12.65 per hour.

 National Living Wage, The Real Living Wage, and Oxford Living Wage